unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `longPressDefault` (optional)

-> Indicates which of the `longPress` target characters is the default long presstarget, which could be different than the first element.
+> Indicates which of the `longPress` target characters is the default long-press target, which could be different than the first element.
 Ignored if not in the `longPress` list.
 Characters in this attribute can be escaped using the `\u{...}` notation.
 > For example, if the `longPressDefault` is a key whose [display](#Element_displayMap) appears as `{` an implementation might render the key as follows:
 >
 > ![keycap hint](images/keycapHint.png)